 “So give Your servant an understanding heart to judge Your people to discern between good and evil.” – 1 Kings 3:9

-As kids, we used to let our imaginations and dreams run wild.
-Do you remember asking the question, “If you could make one wish, what would it be?”
+As kids we used to play a game asking the question, “If you could make one wish, what would it be?”

-Asking God for wisdom is a wise request indeed, for so often with wisdom comes great success and the respect of others.
+Asking God for wisdom is a wise request, indeed, for so often with wisdom comes great success and the respect of others.
 The world is drawn to people who are wise.
 Remember, God and His Word are the best sources of wisdom.
-How might your life change for the better if you focused on pursuing wisdom in 2020 rather than wealth, status, or relationships?